Sabira-R/Sabira-R/README.md

 ## Hi there 👋

-**Sabira-R/Sabira-R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm **Sabira**, currently studying Computer Science and Engineering at BRAC University.

 - 🔭 I’m currently exploring projects in Machine Learning and Artificial Intelligence.
-- 🌱 I’m learning more about Python and diving into AI algorithms.
+- 🌱 Always trying to learn and expand my knowledge
-- 👯 I’m looking to collaborate on beginner-friendly AI/ML projects.
+- 👯 Open to collaborating on beginner-friendly AI/ML/Python projects.
-- 🤔 I’m looking for help with advanced AI concepts and techniques.
+- 🤔 Looking for guidance on advanced AI techniques and best practices.
-- 💬 Ask me about transitioning from robotics to AI, or anything Python-related!
+- 💬 Ask me about....Nothing
 - 📫 How to reach me: [sabira.rahman1@g.bracu.ac.bd](mailto:sabira.rahman1@g.bracu.ac.bd)
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I believe the 'journey of learning' is the most exciting part of any project.